Organizational development in education

 Surveys can provide invaluable data for decision-making, consensus-building, progress-checking, and focused change, and the data can be linked to key outcomes so a cause-and-effect relationship can be shown.
 There is a great deal of information on surveys at Toolpack’s web page.
 Often, universities have extensive free or nearly-free survey capabilities; those in other sectors of education can often make use of the universities’ outreach or internship programs.

-Using interviews, unobtrusive measures, and direct observations to gather information can help to focus efforts, evaluate changes, processes, and methods, and ensure that decision-makers and planners are using accurate and valid information.
+Interviews and unobtrusive measures can also gather information can focus efforts, evaluate changes, processes, and methods, and ensure that decision-makers and planners are using accurate and valid information.